cybertraining-dsc/fa20-523-307/project/project.md

 ## 1. Introduction

 Financial markets have been an area of research in both academia and business.
-Predictions of the market has been growing in its accuracy with an every increasing amount of data used to test these models.
-"The Efficient Market Hypothesis (EMH) states that stock market prices are largely driven by *new* information and follow a random walk pattern"[1].
+Analysis and predictions has been growing in its accuracy with an every increasing amount of data used to test these models.
+"The Efficient Market Hypothesis (EMH) states that stock market prices are largely driven by *new* information and follow a random walk pattern"[^1].
 This shows that prices will follow news rather than previous and present prices.
 Information is unpredictable in terms of its release/publication showing market prices will follow a random walk pattern and the prediction can not be high.

 There are some problems that arise with EMH.
-One problem is that "stock prices does not follow a random walk pattern and can be predicted to a certain degree"[2].
+One problem is that "stock prices does not follow a random walk pattern and can be predicted to a certain degree"[^2].
 Another problem associated with EMH is with the information's unpredictability, the unpredictability is called into question with the introduction of social media (Facebook, Twitter, blogs).
 The rise of social media can be a early indicator for news before it is released/published.
-This project is attempting to predict the market based on how the President tweets.
-This currently has not been done according to my research.
+This project will analyze the market based on how the President tweets during certain events.

 ## 2. DataSets